Dos Blockos: History

 In 1992 when the building at 713 East 9th Street in Alphabet City, Manhattan was first occupied by the squatters, it had been vacant for twelve years and was stripped of wires and pipes.
 The squatters renovated the derelict building themselves, installing their own plumbing, electrical wiring, and roof.
 The venture was funded in part by making the space available at intervals for concerts and short-term commercial ventures.
-For example it was used as a venue for a photoshoot for the 1996 film Trainspotting.
+For example, it was used as a venue for a photoshoot for the 1996 film Trainspotting.
 A former resident cites the production's $500 a day rental payment as underwriting the cost of putting plumbing in the building.

 The six-story building housed up to 60 people at its peak.
 Among the building's former residents was the late documentary filmmaker and Indymedia New York City journalist Brad Will.
 Will spoke about the struggles of the Lower East Side squatters in "ABC Survives, Fifth Street Buried Alive," a 1997 program produced by Paper Tiger Television:

 We were making a home out of a crumbling building [Fifth Street Squat].
 The interior of the building needed help, and we brought that building back to life.
 It was standing strong.
 And the only reason it was standing was because people were living in it.
 If we had let it go the way the city wanted it to go—they tore out the stairwell, they punched holes in the roof.
 The water—the rain was rotting that building from the inside out.
 We replaced the joists.
 We rebuilt the floors.
 We sheetrocked the walls and made the building alive.
 What did they do?
 They killed it.
 That building is over a hundred years old.
 It was standing strong.

 Legal struggle

 The property on East 9th Street, which had long been in foreclosure, was purchased in 1997 by private developer East Nine L.L.C., for $285,000.
 The developers quickly began eviction proceedings against the Dos Blockos squatters, who had by then occupied the building for five years.
 After several years of legal struggles, the Dos Blockos squatters were alerted in early March 1999 by East Nine L.L.C. that they would have to vacate the building by April 1 of that year.
-Colleen McGuire, the lawyer who represented members of Dos Blockos from 1994–98, fought the action and told the New York Times, "They [Dos Blockos] made viable housing for homeless people and they should be rewarded."
+Colleen McGuire, the lawyer who represented members of Dos Blockos from 1994 to 1998, fought the action and told the New York Times, "They [Dos Blockos] made viable housing for homeless people and they should be rewarded."